 See Related: Best Places to Travel in Your 20s in the US

-6. What Is Hiking like in Zion National Park?
+6. What Is Hiking Like in Zion National Park?

-Nature novices and outdoor athletes alike love hiking in Zion National Park, with its majestic natural formations and varied ecological landscapes.
+Nature novices and outdoor athletes love hiking in Zion National Park, with its majestic natural formations and varied ecological landscapes.

 There are hiking trails for visitors of all abilities and skill levels.
 There’s even a five-mile scenic drive through the Kolob Canyons for those who want to see the sights without getting out of the car.